1.What is trastuzumab?

 If you’re having trastuzumab to treat secondary breast cancer it’s usually given for as long as it’s keeping the cancer under control.

-Like any drug, trastuzumab can cause side effects.
+Like any treatment, trastuzumab can cause side effects.
 Everyone reacts differently to drugs and some people have more side effects than others.
-Side effects are more likely with the first few treatments and in most cases reduce over time.
+These side effects can usually be managed and those described here will not affect everyone.

-If you have any questions about side effects, whether they are listed below or not, talk to your specialist team.
+If you’re concerned about any side effects, regardless of whether they are listed here, talk to your treatment team as soon as possible.

 If you are being given chemotherapy and trastuzumab at the same time you may have other side effects from the chemotherapy.